vsilaev/tascalate-async-await/README-NG.md

     }
 }
 ```

-The `Scheduler` is provided as an instance field for all of `@async` instance methods of the class `MyClass`.
-You can initialize this variable in the constructor (as above) or at any time before invoking the `@async` method.
-In Spring / CDI environment the `scheduler` field might be injected by the container via corresponding annotation (`@Autowired` or `@Injected`).
+The  `Scheduler`  is provided as an instance field for all  `@async`  instance methods in the  `MyClass`  class.
+You can initialize this variable in the constructor or at any time before invoking an  `@async`  method.
+In  Spring  or CDI  environments, the  `scheduler`  field may be injected by the container via the corresponding annotation (`@Autowired`  or  `@Inject`).

-Please notice that when you are re-assigning the field during execution of the `@async` method it has no effect on the methods these are in progress -- only freshly invoked ones will see the change.
-However, special consideration should be taken on account: in the example above if you re-define the `scheduler` field after `mergeStrings` invocation but before `decorateStrings` invocation then methods will use different schedulers.
-Also, no special synchronization is performed by the library itself, and it's library's user responsibility to synchronize access to such fields.
+Please note that re-assigning the field during the execution of an  `@async`  method has no effect on methods currently in progress; only  newly invoked  methods will reflect the change.
+However, special consideration is required: in the example above, if you redefine the  `scheduler`  field after calling  `mergeStrings`  but before calling  `decorateStrings`, the methods will use different schedulers.
+Additionally, the library performs no internal  synchronization, so it is the user's responsibility to synchronize access to such fields.
+Therefore the most robust and safe approach is to treat provider field as read-only.

-As it was mentioned, you can use a getter-like method annotated with `@SchedulerProvider ` to supply scheduler.
-Use this option when you need different schedulers for the different object states, but, again, provide all necessary state synchronization on your own.
+As mentioned, you can use a getter-like method annotated with  `@SchedulerProvider`  to supply the scheduler.
+Use this option when you need different schedulers based on different  object states, but ensure you provide all necessary state synchronization.

-It's an error to provide a `Scheduler` with both a field and a method, or to have more than one filed or more than one getter-like method annotated with `@SchedulerProvider `.
+It is an error to provide a  `Scheduler`  via both a field and a method, or to have more than one field or getter-like method annotated with  `@SchedulerProvider`.

-It was mentioned that you can use both instance and static (class) field / method to provide a `Scheduler`.
-However, consider the following rules:
+As previously mentioned, both  instance  and  static (class)  fields or methods can provide a  `Scheduler`.
+However, the following rules apply:
-1. Instance-level provider supplies a `Scheduler` only to `@async` instance methods.
+1. Instance-level providers  supply a  `Scheduler`  only to instance-level  `@async`  methods.
-2. Class-level provider supplies a `Scheduler` to static `@async` methods AND to instance methods UNLESS there is a separate instance-level provider.
+2. Class-level providers  supply a  `Scheduler`  to static  `@async`  methods and, by default, to instance `@async` methods  **unless**  a separate instance-level provider is defined.
-3. It's an error to have more than one class-level provider in the same class via static field(s) / static getter-like method(s) / the combination of thereof (same as with instance-level providers); however it's a fully supported scenario when you have both instance-level provider AND class-level provider.
+3. Defining more than one class-level provider (via static fields, static getter-like methods, or a combination thereof) results in an  error.
+However, defining both an instance-level and a class-level provider within the same class is  fully supported.
-4. Instance level provider will take precedence over the class-level provider for the `@async` instance methods.
+4. For instance-level  `@async`  methods, the  instance-level provider  takes precedence over the class-level provider.

-Last but not least is a visibility of the `Scheduler` provider (field / getter-like method) inherited from the superclass.
-It follows the same visibility rules as for the regular fields / methods inheritance: public and protected are always visible; package private are visible when both classes are in the same package; and private members are not visible.
-Take this on account when runtime will report you about ambiguity of the `Scheduler` provider - most probably, your subclass inherits ones from the superclasses chain.
+Lastly, the visibility of a  `Scheduler` provider (field or getter-like method) inherited from a superclass follows standard inheritance rules: `public` and `protected` members are always visible; `package-private` members are visible only if both classes are in the same package; and `private` members are not visible.
+Keep this in mind if the runtime reports an ambiguity regarding the `Scheduler` provider, as your subclass likely inherits providers from its superclass hierarchy.

 ## Scoped SchedulerResolver -- overriding schedulers, providing own schedulers in DI environment
 TBD